🎨 Van Gogh: painting, love and purpose¶

 "Such idling is really a rather strange sort of idling.
 It’s rather difficult for me to defend myself on this score, but I would be sorry if you couldn’t eventually see this in a different light."

-- Tinkering as a better way of being.
-This is not about building more products for 'consumers' - it's about using new trust spaces to commune in a different and digital sense.
+Van Gogh presents tinkering as a better way of being.
+In our own time, it may not be about building more products for 'consumers', but rather using new trust spaces to commune in a different and digital sense.

 "Such a person doesn’t always know himself what he could do, but he feels by instinct, I’m good for something, even so!
 I feel I have a raison d’être!
 I know that I could be a quite different man!
 For what then could I be of use, for what could I serve!
 There’s something within me, so what is it!"